-In 2016, DataEQ grabbed the attention of international media when it used its unique combination of AI and human crowds to predict that Donald Trump would beat Hillary Clinton in the race for the White House.
+In 2016, DataEQ (formerly known as BrandsEye) grabbed the attention of international media when it used its unique combination of AI and human crowds to predict that Donald Trump would beat Hillary Clinton in the race for the White House.

 In the weeks and days before the election, DataEQ noticed that traditional polls did not seem to capture what it had observed on social media, a significant and intensely emotional dissatisfaction with the establishment politicians and Hillary Clinton.
 And after predicting the outcome of the Brexit referendum in June, DataEQ analysts noticed that a similarly surprising result could occur in the election.
 The day before Americans headed to the polls, DataEQ CEO, JP Kloppers told BBC News that DataEQ’s analysis of social media was pointing to a victory for Trump.